Choosing a Therapist

 First, I check on a therapist’s credentials.
 There are lots of people who call themselves “counselors” who aren’t licensed or trained as therapists—religious “authorities,” life coaches, etc. I recently found out that the “counselor” a friend had been seeing had an art history degree and no training at all in therapy!

 I rule out men simply because I am more comfortable speaking with women, but gender isn’t an important factor for some people.
-Likewise, I rule out very young people because I feel like they can’t have enough experience for me to be comfortable opening up to them.
+Likewise, I rule out very young people because I feel like they can’t have enough life experience for me to be comfortable opening up to them.

 Then, I check to be sure they participate in my health insurance plan and whether they’re accepting new patients.
 If so, do they have appointments at a time that works for me?
 Those are questions their front office staff should be able to answer (if they have staff).